cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 as is often done with Schematron validation in Relax-NG; with an appropriate evaluation language this can be used for checking co-occurrence constraints ({{Section 5 of -freezer}}).

+One aspect of validation that is currently not covered by CDDL is the checking of specific serialization requirements.
+{{Section 8 of -ser}} can be used as a source of inspiration for how this could be immediately useful.

 Transformation
 --------------